tenclass/mvisor/README.md

 1. A minimal hypervisor based on KVM and x86 (replace QEMU)
 2. A limited number of emulated devices (support plugins in later version)
 3. Linux and Windows as guest VMs
-4. VFIO (espectially vGPU) and migration
+4. VFIO (especially vGPU) and migration
 5. Extremely stable and high performance